Calories Burned Walking Calculator

 Walking is a great low impact exercise that will burn calories and has numerous health benefits.

-Improved Cardiovascular Health: Studies have shown that walking programs in adults can help decrease the risk of cardiovascular disease.
-Low- and moderate-intensity walking is associated with numerous other health benefits as well.
-Regular exercise, including walking, can help improve cholesterol markers, control high blood pressure, and slow the development of osteoporosis.
+Improved Cardiovascular Health: Studies have shown that walking programs for adults can help decrease the risk of cardiovascular disease.
+Low- and moderate-intensity walking is associated with several other cardiovascular health benefits as well, including improving cholesterol markers and helping to control high blood pressure.

 Decreased Stress and Anxiety: In addition to heart health benefits, walking programs have also been found to decrease stress and anxiety.
 Walking can boost feelings of well-being.
 Studies have shown that walking programs can even be used alongside regular physical guided treatment to help reduce symptoms in people previously diagnosed with generalized anxiety disorders, panic disorders, and social phobias.

 This calculator is a valuable tool in determining how many calories you can burn with a regular walking program at various intensities.
-Our running calories calculator can help you calculate calorie burn for your runs too.
+Our running calories calculator can help you calculate caloric burn for your runs as well.